paraspell/docs/docs/sdk/getting-started.md

   '@polkadot/util-crypto'
 ]" />

+### Dedot Peer Dependencies

+<InstallCommand :pkg="[
+  'dedot',
+  '@polkadot/keyring',
+]" />

 ## Install XCM SDK package
-XCM SDK supports two different Javascript client providers.
-It is advised to use PAPI JS provider, but in case your project heavily relies on Polkadot JS you can also install PJS SDK version.
-Please note, that PJS version does not have Swap functionality.
+XCM SDK supports three different Javascript client providers.
+It is advised to use PAPI JS provider or Dedot JS provider, but in case your project heavily relies on Polkadot JS you can also install PJS SDK version.
+Please note, that PJS and Dedot version does not have Swap functionality yet.

 ### Polkadot API (PAPI) client version